 When it comes to children, the Utah family court system and Emy A. Cordano want to work with you to make sure their best interests are being met.

 We know how important visitation rights are for both the parents and the children.
 We also know that there are issues that arise that need to be worked through.
 In a divorce, emotions will run high, so you need to secure a strong visitation rights attorney in the Avenues.
 Whether you are just starting to arrange visitation or you need to modify visitation arrangements after separation, we want to help you.
-You can contact us by clicking here or call us at 801-804-5152 for a free consultation.
+You can contact us by clicking here or call us at 801-804-5152 for an initial consultation.